 There's no way to scan codes on the desktop.
 That makes sense because you're less likely to be carrying your computer and pointing its camera to scan, but with Chrome OS tablets being a thing, the feature should be added there.
 It'd also be cool if Chrome could recognize (thanks to the dino in the middle) static images of QR codes embedded in pages and convert them into a link without having to scan them through a nearby phone's camera.

-Besides having to manually enable the flags and restart Chrome, there's nothing else you need to do to trigger the feature.
-Just make sure you're on Chrome 84 (APK Mirror) or above and follow the instructions to get it working.
+With the rollout now underway, it's likely just a question of time until the QR codes are live on all phones and computers.
+If you want to speed up the process, just manually enable the flags and restart Chrome.
+There's nothing else you need to do to trigger the feature.
+Just make sure you're using a recent version of Chrome (APK Mirror) and follow the instructions to get it working.